windows10fan648/systeminfo/README.md

 This project is proprietary software.

-Copyright © 2026 Bartek.
+Copyright © 2026 windows10fan648.
 All Rights Reserved.

 You may view the source code, but you may not copy, modify, redistribute, sublicense, or use this software or its source code